Your First Visit

 We encourage you to arrive early for your first appointment, to finalise any paperwork.

-We will then escort the new patient into our clinical area, and take a series of digital photographs of the face and teeth.
-These images are edited and then uploaded into a software package on our computer network.
+We will then escort the new patient into our clinical area, and take a Panoramic x-ray (OPG) if one hasn't been provided for us, and a series of digital photographs of the face and teeth.

 Next the orthodontist will undertake a review of the medical and dental history, and then progress to taking a thorough examination of the face, jaws and teeth.
-This information is also uploaded to the computer.
-The orthodontist will then discuss in detail the findings of the examination while showing you the photographs taken previously.
-At this time, usually one of three things may occur.
+The orthodontist will then discuss in detail the findings of the examination while showing you the photographs and x-ray taken previously.
+At this time, usually one of three things may be discussed.

 - The patient needs, and is ready for some form of orthodontic treatment.